enriquepablo/nlproject/_sources/NL.txt

 We can say a couple of things about expressions.
 First, that there are atomic and composite expressions.
 In principle we won't distinguish among them, and will just talk about expressions.

 Second, that there are finitely many atomic expressions, and that there are limits to the amount of composite expressions that it is possible to form with them.
-The number is not only finite but fairly small, and perhaps not too different from the number of entries in the wikipedia.

 And third, that there seem to be two kinds of expressions: those with truth value (such as "John loves Mary"), and those without it (such as "John").
 In this respect, we are going to take an alternative but equivalent view.
 We shall imagine that no expression has truth value, and that those that seem to have it, are in fact borrowing it from an underlying but implicit copular sentence: "it is a fact that <expression>".